 We are writing to you because your child’s records suggest that they have not had any MMR vaccinations.
 In light of the continuing measles activity, we strongly recommend that you arrange for your child to have the first dose of MMR vaccine now and make arrangements for their second dose.
 Two doses of MMR vaccine offer the best way to protect your child against measles, mumps and rubella.

-To make an appointment for your child to have the vaccine please contact the practice on [insert practice details here].
+To make an appointment for your child to have the vaccine please follow the link in the text.

-If our records are mistaken and your child has had the MMR vaccine, please contact the practice so we can amend their records accordingly.
+If our records are mistaken and your child has had the MMR vaccine, please contact the practice via email so we can amend their records accordingly or have any MMR queries.
+Email address is reception.z00440@hscni.net.

 We do hope you will take this opportunity to ensure your child is fully protected.